 You might like...

-Charming old-fashioned cottage garden flowers with bonnet-shaped flowers, often two-tone and with long graceful spurs.
-Flowering in early summer, aquilegias fill the seasonal gap between the last of the spring bulbs and the first of the summer flowers.
-Deadhead by cutting flowered stems off close to ground level shortly after flowering, to prevent self-seeding, if you want to keep named strains true.
-'Adelaide Addison' has double, pleated flowers which are purple and white.
+Aquilegias are a charming, old-fashioned cottage garden plant with bonnet-shaped flowers, often two-tone and with long graceful spurs.
+Flowering in early summer, they fill the seasonal gap between the last of the spring bulbs and the first of the summer flowers.
+Self-sown aquilegias look wonderful naturalised amongst shrubs and roses.

 Cultivar: Adelaide Addison